Quansight-Labs/quansight-labs-site/posts/2021/02/accessibility-whos-responsible.md

 (hint: there are ethical, legal, and business reasons to care).
 Inaccessible experiences can have consequences from people not being able to get information they need to being unable to pursue whole careers that rigidly require the use of inaccessible software (such as JupyterLab).

-**Q:** What is the Jupyter ecosystem and JupyterLab?
-**A:** [Project Jupyter](https://jupyter.org/) is an organization that produces open source software and open standards.
-The Jupyter ecosystem is a term used to describe projects that are directly a part of or support Project Jupyter.
-JupyterLab is a one of it’s primary projects and a staple for the day to day work of many students, professionals, researchers, and more.

 **Q:** Who is responsible for making things accessible?
 **A:** I'm so glad you asked!
 Let's dive into that…